emaloney/MBDataEnvironment/README.md

 The `boolean` attribute's value is evaluated as a boolean expression, and the result is used as the variable's value.

 In the example above, the `useLargerImageSizes` variable would be set to `true` if and only if `$Network.isWifiConnected` and `$Device.isRetina` both evaluate to `true`.

+**Note:** In an actual application, the `useLargerImageSizes` variable should be declared as a *dynamic variable*, not a *concrete variable*.
+That's because concrete variable values are set when the `<Var>` tag is processed.
+However, the state of the `$Network.isWifiConnected` value may change while the application is running.
+Those changes won't be reflected in the value of `$useLargerImageSizes`, because that value is be set once when the MBML is loaded.
+See the **Dynamic Variables** section below for an example of how to declare `useLargerImageSizes` as a dynamic variable.

 Arrays can be declared using the `type="list"` attribute.
 One such use might be to declare a list of U.S. states: